 A display of Malaysian patriotism with style, comfort and a lot of "awwws".

 A BRIEF HISTORY

 The history of Malaysia’s national independence is a little bit different (and a little bit dramatic).
 The official National Day, or more affectionately known as Merdeka Day, falls on 31 August every year.
 Like in most previously colonised countries, it is a commemoration of the country’s independence.
 But here’s the thing – only one half of Malaysia (the Malay Peninsula) achieved independence on 31 August 1957, and the country “Malaysia” did not even exist then.
 The other half, which consists of the states Sabah and Sarawak on the island of Borneo, was still under the British colonial rule.
-Sabah and Sarawak only achieved independence on 16 September 1963, when they merged with the Malay Peninsula and Singapore to form the country Malaysia.
+Sabah and Sarawak only achieved independence on 31 August 1963 and 22 July 1963 respectively.
+On 16 September 1963, they merged with the Malay Peninsula and Singapore to form the country Malaysia.